Get an annual AARP membership for only $12. Limited time offer.

 Our Final Thoughts on Consumer Cellular vs. Verizon

-Older adults with a little more wiggle room in their budget and who travel a lot might prefer Verizon.
+Older adults with a little more wiggle room in their budget or who travel a lot might prefer Verizon.
 Verizon consistently wins awards for reliability and is an industry leader in terms of 5G network coverage.
-Verizon is a great choice for older adults who embrace technology and spend a lot of time on their phone.
-Someone who wants to purchase multiple phone lines for other family members can get a great deal from Verizon as well.
+This carrier is a great choice for older adults who spend a lot of time on their phone or those who live in Florida where Verizon’s 55+ plan is offered.

 Written By: